nais/docker-build-push/README.md

 ## SLSA

 This action [signs](https://doc.nais.io/security/salsa/salsa/?h=slsa#what-is-slsa) the image so that its integrity can be verified by anyone wanting to use it.
 A "Software Bill Of Materials" is also automatically generated unless you bring your own.
 This happens "keylessly" behind the scenes, and the signatures are uploaded to the public [transparency log](https://search.sigstore.dev/).

+## Telemetry

+Generates telemetry that is used by [nais/deploy](https://github.com/nais/deploy) to calculate the lead time for a deploy.

 ## Known issues